Hot Chorizo Cheese Dip – A recipe inspired by my little brother

 My little brother is man of few words.
 Indeed, he’s grown-up, a man who is only a few years my junior, but he’ll always be a little brother to me.

 Since childhood, his silence was often overlooked because with so many frolicking kids in one household, all the loud chatter and squabble over the one television was usually ignored.
 With 6 high energy kids between the ages of 5-16, my parents became selectively deaf to all our loud obsessions and disputes over the Atari game system.
-A household of 6 kids and two joysticks was never a quiet one.
+A household of 6 kids and two Atari joysticks was never a quiet one.

 Mom and Dad knew each of our strengths, weaknesses and tendencies to conjure up crafty excuses as to why we didn’t finish our homework.
 Gosh, they’re so smart.
 They know us so well.
 So my little brother’s soft speech and gentile demeanor was of no surprise to them.
 The whole family and neighborhood friends accepted him as the “quiet kid” and we protected him with the armor of our sibling clan.
-No one dared tried to bully him in our hood.
+No one dare tried to bully him in our hood.

-It wasn’t until middle school that school counselors found his silence to be too unusual, somewhat threatening and tried to label him as clinical.
+It wasn’t until middle school that school counselors found his silence to be too unusual, somewhat threatening and tried to label him as clinically troubled.
 Despite his great grade point average, they “concluded” that he needed help, even possible medication.
 They eventually became the enemy.
-My family had to fight the school system and prove to them that he was a normal kid.
-The school administrators tried to intervene as ambassadors to better his mental health.He was just quiet.
+My family (meaning Me because I was the eldest with the strongest communication skills) had to fight the school system and prove to them that he was a normal kid.
+The school administrators tried to intervene as ambassadors to better his mental health.
+He was just quiet.
 He wasn’t a freak.
-To prove to the antagonists that he deserved to be in a normal school, he had to take a barrage of academic and mental health tests.
+At this point, to prove to the antagonists that he deserved to be in a normal high school, he had to take a barrage of academic and mental health tests.

 Recently, I found another subject that has sparked his interest and has him talking for minutes on end.
 It’s his love of my sweet onion dip.
 He loves my sweet onion dip so much, that he actually adapted it and made it amazing.
 To have my little brother experiment with food has always been a miracle in itself, but to have him adapt a recipe of mine and make it his own was shocking to me.